EUFAR/egads-gui/doc/source/install.rst

 Stand-alone
 ***********

 Since version 1.0.0, a stand-alone package is available for those who wants to use the GUI without a Python installation.
 In that case, look for ``EGADS Lineage GUI STA`` in the release part of the repository.
 For Windows (from Windows 7 32), donwload the .msi package and launch the installation, it should be installed outside ProgramFiles to avoid issues with admin rights, then the GUI can be run by double clicking on egads_gui.exe or from the shortcut in the Startup menu.
-A .zip package is also available for those who don't want to install it.
+A .zip package is also available for those who don't want to install it or who don't have the rights to install software on their OS.
 For Linux (from Linux 4.15), download the tar.gz package somewhere on your hard drive (preferably in your home directory), extract it and run egads_gui.
 The stand-alone versions for Linux and Windows have been created with PyInstaller, Windows 7 and Ubuntu 18.04.